Edgecortix-Inc/pytorch_quantization/tvm_qnn_evaluation/README.md

 mobilenet_v3 small| 63.5| 83.6| 62.7| 83.2

-## Evaluation using full Imagenet validation data
+## Evaluation on full Imagenet validation data

 You can also use a full imagenet data if you have an access to it.
 Configure the path to the dataset and the number of images to use for evaluation (max is 50000, the size of full validation data) in `imagenet_test.py`.
 10K is a good number.